angeloskath/simple-3dviz/docs/index.md

 spheres_sizes = np.ones(centers.shape[0])*0.02
 ```

-## Keybord and Mouse Controls for the Scene Viewer
+## Keyboard and Mouse Controls for the Scene Viewer

-When using the scene viewer via the `show()` fuction, it is possible to
+When using the scene viewer via the `show()` function, it is possible to
-perform various actions either using the mouse of the keybord.
+perform various actions either using the mouse of the keyboard.

 - Rotate: Press the left button click
 - Pan: Press the middle button click